 - Plan Another Event

 Invitations need to be mailed much earlier than a traditional hometown marriage.
 You have to give your guests plenty of time to request time off from work, save money, snag the best airfares, arrange for babysitting, etc… Send them out at least 2-3 months ahead of time.
 More on when to mail your invitations.

 As your friends and family arrive, it’s important to show them how much you appreciate them traveling the distance to be a part of your big day.
-Plan a welcome party or dinner, greet them with a welcome bag full of goodies like flip flops, snacks, an area map and water bottles.
+Plan a welcome party or dinner, greet them with a welcome bag full of goodies like flip flops, snacks, a welcome letter/itinerary and water bottles.
 Another easy and inexpensive idea is to include a heartfelt thank you note in your program.